Skip to main content

 • placement — The placement of the toast.

-• removeDelay — The delay before removing the toast from the DOM.
-This is useful for managing exit animations.
-It is set to 0 by default.
+• removeDelay — The delay before unmounting the toast from the DOM.
+Useful for transition.

 Every toast has a default visible duration depending on the type set.
 Here's the following toast types and matching default durations: